Hilda-Enyioko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Learning about shell variables expansion /na script that creates an alias
+Learning about shell variables expansion
+Task 0:a script that creates an alias